Constraint tableaux for two-dimensional fuzzy logics: Tableaux

 \section{Tableaux}

 First, we give a general definition of a constraint tableaux, then in sections~\ref{L2constraint} and~\ref{G2constraint}, we introduce tableaux for $\Luk^2$'s and $\mathsf{G}^2$'s.

 \begin{definition}[Constraint tableaux] Let $\mathsf{Label}$ be a set of labels and $\mathcal{L}$ a set of formulas.
-A \emph{constraint} is one of these three expressions: \begin{itemize}[noitemsep,topsep=2pt] \item \emph{Labelled formulas} of the form ${L}:\phi$ with ${L} \in \mathsf{Label}$ and $\phi \in \mathcal{L}$, \item \emph{Numerical constraints} of the form $c\leq d$ or $c<d$ with $c,d\in[0,1]$, \item \emph{Formulaic constraints} of the form ${L}:\phi\leqslant{L}':\phi'$ or ${L}:\phi<{L}':\phi'$ with ${L}, {L}' \in \mathsf{Label}$ and $\phi, \phi' \in \mathcal{L}$. \end{itemize} A \emph{constraint tableau} is a downward branching tree each branch of which is a non-empty set of constraints.
+A \emph{constraint} is one of these three expressions: \begin{itemize}[noitemsep,topsep=2pt] \item \emph{Labelled formulas} of the form ${L}:\phi$ with ${L} \in \mathsf{Label}$ and $\phi \in \mathcal{L}$, \item \emph{Numerical constraints} of the form $c\leq d$ or $c<d$ with $c,d\in[0,1]$, \item \emph{Formulaic constraints} of the form ${L}:\phi\leqslant{L}':\phi'$ or ${L}:\phi<{L}':\phi'$ with $L,L'\in\mathsf{Label}$ and $\phi,\phi'\in\mathcal{L}$. \end{itemize} A \emph{constraint tableau} is a~downward branching tree each branch of which is a non-empty set of constraints.
 Each branch $\mathcal{B}$ can be extended by applications of a given set of rules.
+If no rule application adds new entries to $\mathcal{B}$, it is called \emph{complete}. \end{definition} As expected, in labelled formulas, $L$ is some \emph{set of values}.
+Thus, the intended interpretation of $L:\phi$ is ‘$\phi$ has some value from $L$’.
+In formulaic constraints, $L$ and $L'$ are \emph{components of $\phi$'s valuation}.
+Hence, the intended interpretation of ${L}:\phi\leqslant{L}':\phi'$ is ‘the component of $\phi$'s valuation denoted by $L$ is less or equal to the component of $\phi'$'s valuation denoted by $L'$’.
+The detailed interpretations of all types of entries for each tableau calculus are given in definitions~\ref{def:L2constrainttableau} and~\ref{def:G2constrainttableau} as well as remarks~\ref{rem:TL2meaning} and~\ref{rem:TG2meaning}.

-If no rule application adds new entries to $\mathcal{B}$, it is called \emph{complete}. \end{definition} Henceforth, we only state the rules and the closure conditions for the branches.
-In what follows we identify a branch with the set of constraints that appear at some point on the branch.
+Henceforth, we only state the rules and the closure conditions for branches.
+In what follows, we identify a branch with the set of entries that appear at some point on the branch.

 Since our logics are hybrids between $\FDE$ and \L{} (or $\mathsf{G}$), we can combine the constraint tableaux framework with the $\FDE$-tableaux by D'Agostino~\cite{DAgostino1990}.
 In particular, it means that we use two kinds of labelled formulas and formulaic constraints: those that concern the left coordinate (evidence for the statement) and those that concern the right coordinate (evidence against the statement).